Skip to main content

 To judge how effective proxy surveys and web transfers are in boosting responses.

-Proxy survey and successful web transfers only account for <1% of the completed surveys
+Proxy surveys account for <1% of the completed CATI surveys and successful web transfers only account for <1% of the completed online surveys

 Number of surveys offered and answered in Welsh